 Who are the cast of Loose Women?

-Activist, model, TV personality and author Katie Piper has featured numerous times on Loose Women, and will now become a regular panelist.
+Activist, model, TV personality and author Katie Piper joined the Loose Women line-up in 2021.
 The former Strictly Come Dancing star runs her own charity foundation that helps treat and support survivors of burns and scars after she was attacked with acid in 2008.

 The star raised awareness about burns victims by chronicling her experience in Channel 4 documentary Katie: My Beautiful Face.
-Katie also presented Channel 4's TV seres Bodyshockers, and appeared on Strictly in 2018.
-She recently announced the release of her new book A Little Bit of Faith, which features affirmations of hope and positivity.
-She is married to Richard Sutton, with whom she has two daughters.
+In 2021, Katie published her book, A Little Bit of Faith, which features affirmations of hope and positivity.
+She hosts her own podcast called Extraordinary People and is married to Richard Sutton, with whom she has two daughters.

-Casualty actress Sunetra Sarker will become a regular panelist on Loose Women, having appeared as a guest star on the show.
+Casualty actress Sunetra Sarker became a regular panelist on Loose Women in 2021, having appeared as a guest star on the show.
 The star is known for her roles as Nisha Batra in Brookside, Anji Mittel in No Angels, Zoe Hanna in Casualty and Kaneez Paracha in Ackley Bridge.
 Sunetra also starred in gripping BBC One thriller Informer.

-The former Strictly Come Dancing star can be seen on Channel 4's Celebrity Gogglebox with friend and Corrie actress Georgia Taylor.
+The former Strictly Come Dancing star has also been seen on Channel 4's Celebrity Gogglebox with friend and Corrie actress Georgia Taylor.
 She has a son named Noah, and is married to Scott Carey.

 Along with Nadia Sawalha, Kaye Adams was one of the original Loose Women presenters, beginning her Loose Women journey back in 1999.

 The Scottish journalist has worked in radio, TV and written for countless national publications, with her big break coming when she conducted a one-hour interview with Margaret Thatcher for Central Television, now known as ITV Central.